Large Language Models are Zero-Shot Rankers for Recommender Systems: Introduction

-In this paper, we aim to investigate the capacity of LLMs that serve as recommendation models by conducting a more detailed empirical study.
-Typically, recommender systems are developed in a pipeline architecture~\cite{covington2016youtube}, consisting of multi-stage {candidate generation} (\emph{retrieving more relevant items}) and {ranking} (\emph{ranking relevant items at a higher position}) procedures. {This work mainly focuses on the ranking stage of recommender systems, since LLMs are more expensive to run on a large-scale candidate set.
-Further, the ranking performance is sensitive to the retrieved top-ranked candidate items, which is more suitable to examine the subtle differences in the recommendation abilities of LLMs. }
+In this paper, we conduct empirical studies to investigate what determines the capacity of LLMs that serve as recommendation models.
+Typically, recommender systems are developed in a pipeline architecture~\cite{covington2016youtube}, consisting of \emph{candidate generation} ({retrieving relevant items}) and \emph{ranking} ({ranking relevant items at a higher position}) procedures. {This work mainly focuses on the ranking stage of recommender systems, since LLMs are more expensive to run on a large-scale candidate set.
+Further, the ranking performance is sensitive to the retrieved candidate items, which is more suitable to examine the subtle differences in the recommendation abilities of LLMs. }

 To carry out this study, we first formalize the recommendation process of LLMs as a \emph{conditional ranking} task.
-Given prompts that include sequential historical interactions as \emph{``conditions''}, LLMs are instructed to rank a set of \emph{``candidates''} (\eg items retrieved by candidate generation models), according to LLM's intrinsic knowledge about the relationships between candidate items and historically interacted items.
-Then we conduct controlled experiments to systematically study the empirical performance of LLMs as rankers by designing specific configurations for ``conditions'' and ``candidates'', respectively.
-Overall, we attempt to answer the following key questions: \begin{itemize}[leftmargin=0.8cm] \item Can LLMs capture underlying user preferences from prompts with \emph{sequential} interactions? \item Can LLMs leverage their intrinsic knowledge to rank candidates retrieved by different practical strategies? \end{itemize}
+Given prompts that include sequential historical interactions as \emph{``conditions''}, LLMs are instructed to rank a set of \emph{``candidates''} (\eg items retrieved by candidate generation models), according to LLM's intrinsic knowledge.
+Then we conduct control experiments to systematically study the empirical performance of LLMs as rankers by designing specific configurations for ``conditions'' and ``candidates'', respectively.
+Overall, we attempt to answer the following key questions: \begin{itemize}[leftmargin=0.8cm] \item What factors affect the zero-shot ranking performance of LLMs? \item What data or knowledge do LLMs rely on for recommendation? \end{itemize}